datosh/datosh.github.io/content/post/k8s_home_lab_2025_01/index.md

 resource, which controls how frequently Flux checks remote locations for changes.
 For the less patient among us, we can make use of `flux reconcile` to give Flux a little nudge.
 Make sure to include the `--with-source` flag, so that Flux knows to fetch the latest state from the repository as well.
-For example, if make changes to the Cilium Helm chart, we can reconcile the HelmRelease resource like this:
+For example, if we made changes to the Cilium Helm chart, we can reconcile the HelmRelease resource like this:

 ```console